There’s a lot to consider when you’re choosing a domain name.

 Domain names not only help you to establish an online presence or sense of identity, but they’re also an investment.

 If you’re the domain owner of a premium domain name, for example, it becomes a valuable asset.
 A premium domain name is one that is high-quality and can be sold for a large profit.

 Today, many people also buy domain names and then sell them at a mark-up.
 If done correctly, this is a lucrative way to earn money.

 Now you know the ins and outs of domain names.
 The next question is, how do you choose one?
 We’ll highlight the key considerations next.

 Your Domain Name Shouldn’t Break Any Legal Terms

 Have you heard of domain squatting or “cybersquatting” before?
-This is when someone buys a domain name that is trademarked as someone else’s business and they hold it hostage until the business owner pays a large amount of money for it.
+This is when someone buys a premium domain name that is trademarked as someone else’s business and they hold it hostage until the business owner pays a large amount of money for it.

 Although you probably have zero intent to become a cybersquatter, you could accidentally get caught up in a legal battle if you don’t do your research.

 Before choosing a domain name, make sure to check that it is not already a trademarked business.

 Your Domain Name Should Be Optimized For Search Engines